ChristianGracia/Kotlin/README.md

 # Kotlin

-This repository contains applications written in Kotlin
+This repository contains web and mobile applications written in Kotlin